Clawest

 About the Client

-Clawest is a B2C pre-seed startup company that values increasing access to clean drinking water in many remote communities around the globe by using innovative water filtration and purification technology in its water bottles.
+Clawest is a B2C pre-seed startup company that values increasing access to clean drinking water in many remote communities around the globe.
+Their website provides a water-mapping search function for recorded bacterial contamination in bodies of water and water bottles with innovative filtration and purification technology.

 Challenge